zeshinsei/sync-companion/README.md

 ### Prerequisites

+See `requirements.txt`.
 This bot has been developed and tested under:

 * Linux 5.1.17
 * Python 3.6.6